code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 > **A question for you!** Is there any difference between using the `new` and the `virtual` keyword?
 When you should pick one instead of the other?
 Let me know in the comments section! 📩

-## Way 4: Mocks su metodi virtual
+## Way 4: Mock concrete classes by marking a method as virtual

-Sometimes, I hear developers say that *mocks are the absolute evil*, and you should never use them.
+Sometimes, I hear developers say that _mocks are the absolute evil_, and you should never use them.

 Oh, come on!
 Don't be so silly!